-How we deal with your homeowners or condominium association in Timberville
+How we handle your homeowners or condominium association in Timberville

 We require that the tenant abide by all community and association covenants.
-To guide us in this endeavor, we will request that the landlord leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To assist us in this endeavor, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.

-If your rental property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
-Typically the renter needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
-Occasionally, you'll need to give us your old passes before new passes can be issued.
+If your rental property is in an association that requires parking passes or pool passes, etc., it is the tenant's responsibility to arrange for those passes.
+Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+Sometimes, you'll need to hand over the old passes before new passes can be issued.

-- Before you lease out your investment in Timberville
+- Before you rent out your rental property in Timberville

 - Collections and evictions